Materials-Data-Science-and-Informatics/somesy/README.md

 ### Use as a Pre-commit hook

 `somesy` can be used as a [pre-commit hook](https://pre-commit.com/).
 A pre-commit hook runs on every commit to automatically point out issues and/or fixing them.
 Thus, `somesy` syncs your data in every commit in a deterministic way.
 If you already use pre-commit, you can add somesy as a pre-commit hook.
-For people who are new to pre-commit, you can create a .pre-commit-config.yaml file in the root folder of your repository.
-You can set CLI options in `args` as in the example below.
+For people who are new to pre-commit, you can create a `.pre-commit-config.yaml` file in the root folder of your repository.
+You can set CLI options in `args` as in the example below, or provide configuration in your input file (`.somesy` or `pyproject.toml`).

 ```yaml
 repos: